Tricentis/qTest.Charts/docs/README-secrets.md

 ## qTest Secrets Using External Secrets
 Kubernetes External Secrets allows you to use external secret management systems, like AWS Secrets Manager or HashiCorp Vault, to securely add secrets in Kubernetes.
+More information at [Kubernetes External Secrets](https://github.com/external-secrets/kubernetes-external-secrets).
 ### Configuration for AWS Secrets Manager Example
 ```
 apiVersion: "kubernetes-client.io/v1"